Programs

 Where it all began.
 Elementary and middle school students learned the fundamentals of teamwork, problem-solving, and STEM through LEGO robotics.

 The result?
-A sustainable program with experienced mentors, established sponsors, and a proven track record of developing students who go on to top universities and careers in engineering, science, and technology.
+A sustainable program with experienced mentors, established sponsors, and a proven track record of developing students who go on to top universities and careers in robotics, automation, and advanced manufacturing—the fastest-growing sectors in technology.